marcusmyers/laravel-dashboard-accuweather-tile/README.md

 The data can be displayed as either Imperial (Farenheit) or Metric (Celsis).
 This will affect information displayed on the daily tile and forecast tiles.

+It is also possible to change the date format of the tiles.
+Valid formats are m/d or d/m.

 ```php
 // in config/dashboard.php